-- A master's degree in education (e.g., MA, MS, MEd) and a specialist degree in education (EdS), or the equivalent, from a regionally accredited institution of higher education. - · A minimum 3.25 GPA on a four-point scale in graduate studies. - Three recommendation forms completed by professional colleagues, including at least two who supervised the applicant's work at some time during the past five years.
-(This requirement is
+- A master's degree in education (e.g., MA, MS, MEd) and a specialist degree in education (EdS), or the equivalent, from a regionally accredited institution of higher education. - A minimum 3.25 GPA on a four-point scale in graduate studies. - Three references (name and contact information) of professional colleagues, two of whom must have supervised the applicant's work at some time during the past five years.
+(This requirement is waived for students who

-- waived for students who matriculate directly from the McKendree University EdS program.) - A two- to three-page essay discussing your future professional goals and plans, the contributions you have made in your profession, and your rationale for pursuing the program.
+- matriculate directly from the McKendree University EdS program.) - A two- to three-page essay discussing your future professional goals and plans, the contributions you have made in your profession, and your rationale for pursuing the program.
 (This requirement is waived for students who matriculate directly from the McKendree University EdS program.)